pnirhali/AzureFunctions/README.md

-# AzureFunctions
+# Explored and learned Azure Functions out of interest in Serverless code.
 - Created azure function to scale(up or down) sql database.
-- Used Managed Identity to grant the function app IIM access over SQL server.
+- Used Managed Identity to grant the function app IAM access over SQL server.
-- Used PowerShell code and AZ modules
+- Used Azure Powershell core and AZ modules